enpage/enpage/docs/guides/templates/attributes.md

 ## Built-in Attributes

-Enpage also defines a set of built-in attributes.
+Enpage defines a set of built-in attributes.
 Built-in attributes names start with `$`.

 ### List of built-in attributes